Tuition and Fees

 What is your daily schedule?

-Our full school day schedule runs from 8.30a - 5.00p Monday through Friday.
-Aligned with our individualized approach, We have some options available for partial day enrollment.
-Click here to help us create your customized My Magnolia Plan.
+Our school day schedule runs from 8.30a - 1.30p Monday through Friday.
 Scroll down to see a full sample schedule.
+We have afterschool offerings as well.

 What is the Grand Magnolia school calendar?

-We follow an academic year schedule (September 8th, 2021 - June 17th, 2022) that closely mirrors Henrico and Richmond Public Schools with break camps available four times a year during longer break times (Thanksgiving, Winter, Spring, and Summer).
+We follow an academic year schedule (September 8th, 2021 - June 17th, 2022) that closely mirrors Henrico and Richmond Public Schools.
+We have school closure camp programs.

 How do I inquire regarding openings or to join the waiting list?